-Convenient when shooting multiple exposures gradually as you check the results.
-During continuous shooting, the continuous shooting speed will decrease greatly.

-On: ContShtng (Continuous shooting priority)

-Used for continuous multiple exposures of moving subjects.
+Convenient when shooting multiple exposures gradually as you charly the provide a priority and the provide and the provide - check the results.
+During continuous shooting, the continuous shooting speed will decrease greatly. - On: ContShtng (Continuous shooting priority) Used for continuous multiple exposures of moving subjects.
+Continuous shooting is possible without the following operat

 Continuous shooting is possible without the following operations: menu viewing, image review after capture, image playback, and undo last image (p.172).
 Captured images are not displayed merged.